Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 [dc/52fa3d] Submitted process > SAYHELLO (3)
 ```

-!!!note

 There is only one `output.txt` in our `results/` folder.
 This is because we have hardcoded the output name.
 Each time the process is run, it overwrites the existing `output.txt` and the one we see is from the last
 process that was run.

+!!!note

+    If you inspect your `output.txt`, it can contain any one of the greetings specified.
+    This is because **the order that tasks are run are non-deterministic**.
+Nextflow
+    tasks run on a FIFO (first-in, first-out) basis, meaning that a task will begin running
+    once it is ready.
+Different factors can impact this, but a common scenario is when
+    the output of a process is ready, the downstream process that uses it as input will
+    be exectuted.

 ## A note about multiple input channels